himanshurawlani/convnet-interpretability-keras/README.md

-# visualizing-cnn-keras
+# Visualizing VGG16 Convolutional Neural Network using Keras
-Visualizing VGG16 Convolutional Neural Network using Keras
+Read more about this project here